ryandw11/PortfolioCMS/README.md

 To install PortfolioCMS using releases you must go [here]() and download the latest verion from the sources section.
 (Will be a .zip file).
 Then unzip the file and upload it to your server.

-### 2) Downloading dependencies
+### 2) Setting up PortfolioCMS
-Open up the PortfolioCMS folder you just uploaded to your server in the terminal.
+As of PortfolioCMS 1.0.0-BETA-RC1, a setup.js script is included to make this process easier and the source code smaller.
-Then run the following command:
+To begin the setup run the following command: *(This proccess will take several minutes when ran for the first time)*
 ```
-npm install
+node setup.js
 ```
-That will download all of the dependencies that PortfolioCMS requires.
+PortfolioCMS will automaticaly install all required dependencies and move them into the public folder for use.
+*There is no need to run `npm install` at all; however, npm must still be installed.*

 ### 3) Configure the envrionments.json file.
 This step takes place inside the PortfolioCMS folder.
-Inside will be a file named `environments.json.default`.
-Duplicate the file and rename the duplicate to `environments.json`.
+The setup script automatically created an `environments.json` file.
+(Please ignore the `environments.json.default` file).
-Then configure the file to fit your needs.
+Please configure the file to fit your needs before starting PortfolioCMS.
 (It is recommended to enable https).
 Be certain to change the default username and password to something secure.

 [For a complete guide on configuring the environments.json file please click here]()